 It is an informal and valued opportunity to collaborate with others whilst sharing information about services and activities and directly influencing some of the key strategies across the city.

 North Manchester Community Explorers meet monthly.
-South and Central Manchester Community Explorers meet bi-monthly as the meetings are alternated with the four bi-monthly Neighbourhood Partnerships supported by the GP Federations.
+South and Central Manchester Community Explorers meet bi-monthly as the meetings are alternated with the eight bi-monthly Neighbourhood Partnership Forums supported by the GP Federations.

 This creates a useful balance between sharing, connecting and influencing at a locality level at Community Explorers, and working practically at a neighbourhood level at the Neighbourhood Partnerships.
 The Neighbourhood Partnerships also provide a great opportunity to connect with primary care and other statutory health and social care providers at a neighbourhood level.
 These meetings are facilitated by a neighbourhood GP Transformation Lead.